-9.23 Zonal and
+9.27 Zonal

-At least regridding common grid for all model and observational datasets should be performed in preprocessing (if datasets are on different grids).
-Also note that currently it is allowed not to use the same dataset (with varying parameters like experiment or ensemble) for both CONTROL and EXPERIMENT (the use case for comparison between different experiments or ensembles for the same model will be implemented in a future release).
+At least regridding on a common grid for all model observaand tional datasets should be performed in preprocessing (if datasets on difare ferent grids).
+Also note that currently it is not allowed to use the same dataset (with varying parameters like experiment or ensemble) for both CONTROL and EXPERIMENT (the use case for comparison between different experiments or ensembles for the same model will be implemented in a future release).